 Holdings, along with AP WIP International Holdings, LLC and AP Tower Holdings, LLC, each of which also are controlled by Associated, are parties to a \$350,000 loan and security agreement (CORP Agreement) along with a lending syndicate that includes an administrative agent and certain financial institutions (collectively, the Lenders).
 As Holdings has no operations, all funding disbursed under the CORP Agreement to Holdings was for the sole purpose of financing the Company's operations.
 Accordingly, Holdings and the Company are parties to a loan agreement (Parent Loan Agreement), pursuant to which the Company may request and receive funding in the form of borrowings and which obligates the Company to make monthly interest payments to Holdings in an amount equal to all interest and fees due under the CORP Agreement.
-Additionally, the establishment of the Parent Loan Agreement required the Company to fund the payment of all financing costs associated with the origination of the CORP Agreement.
-Subject to the Company's financing needs, Holdings may utilize funding under the CORP Agreement for the purpose of making loans to the affiliated companies controlled by Associated.
-Interest earned by Holdings on loans to affiliated companies reduces the Company's loan payable to Holdings and related interest costs under the Parent Loan Agreement.
+Additionally, the establishment of the Parent Loan Agreement required the Company's financing needs, Holdings may utilize funding under the CORP Agreement for the purpose of making loans to the affiliated companies controlled by Associated.
+Interest earned by Holdings on loans to affiliated company's loan payable to Holdings and related interest costs under the Parent Loan Agreement.